 Purpose

-JSON_EQUAL() compares two JSON values and returns True if the two values are equal.
-If the two values are unequal, this function returns False.
+The JSON_EQUAL() function compares two JSON values and returns True if they are equal.
+If the values are not equal, it returns False.
 The input values must be valid JSON data.
-This function ignores spaces and the order of object members.
-For example, if two JSON objects contain the same members, the two JSON objects are considered equal regardless of the order of their members.
+The comparison ignores whitespace and the order of object members.
+For example, if two JSON objects have the same members, they are considered equal regardless of the order of the members.

-You can also use IS JSON or IS NOT JSON as an SQL condition in an SQL statement to check whether the evaluation result of an expression is valid JSON data.
-For more information, see Create JSON columns.
+Additionally, IS JSON and IS NOT JSON are used in SQL statements as conditions to check whether the result of an expression is valid JSON data.
+For more information, see Create JSON data type columns.

 Syntax